Outsourcing Technical Debt Retirement Projects

 Other posts in this thread

-Retiring technical debt from irreplaceable assets
+Retiring technical debt in irreplaceable assets

-Last updated on July 14th, 2021 at 07:38 pm
+Last updated on December 10th, 2018 at 02:53 pm

 For convenience and to avoid confusion, in my last post I adopted the following terminology: